Property Developer’s Guide to Selling Out Developments in a Challenging Market

 - Campaign responses.

 For example, a lead that has opted in on the landing page, opened 3 emails and clicked through to 4 high intent pages on a website has shown strong interest in the product, and would therefore be assigned a high lead score.
+Similar processes could be implemented to target commercial real estate leads as well.

 - Consider moving away from search oriented advertising (REA, Domain, SEM).
 It’s expensive, restricts targeting and is less effective in generating leads.